Isn't this a bold title?

 But when you have a burning desire to do something then such things don't matter.

 #2.
 I Sold My Bike to Survive in Blogging

 As I told I didn't have money to afford internet.

-I requested one of my cousin brother to give me his credit card to make domain and hosting payments.
+I requested one of my cousin brothers to give me his credit card to make the domain and hosting payments.

-I booked my first domain KulwantNagi.com on July 22, 2011 and started with free hosting which Ankur Agarwal Sir suggested in one of his mails.
+I booked my first domain KulwantNagi.com on July 22, 2011, and started with free hosting which Ankur Agarwal Sir suggested in one of his emails.
 I was following him since 2010 so I could trust him.

-I spent almost 1 and half month to understand what this hosting was, basics of blogging, and finally launched my blog on 9th September, 2011.
+I spent almost 1 and a half month to understand what this hosting was, basics of blogging, and finally launched my blog on 9th September 2011.

 This time I was on shared hosting provided by HostGator.

 First month was in $0.01 but from the second month onwards I had to pay $9.97 every month.